 An affidavit of notice by telephone and mail shall be filed by the Department staff member who contacts the party or the party's attorney of record.
 The presiding commissioner shall serve as the prehearing officer.
 The provisions of Rule 12 shall govern the prehearing conference.
-If the case is not settled at the prehearing conference, the date of the final hearing shall be scheduled so as to comply with the thirty ninety (3090) day limit established by Chapter 139.50 (a)(8)(d). (b).
+If the case is not settled at the prehearing conference, the date of the final hearing shall be scheduled so as to comply with the ninety (90) day limit established by Chapter 139.50(b).
 The presiding commissioner and the Department shall act with all the dispatch necessary to issue and serve the prehearing order so as to give all parties as much notice as possible regarding the terms of the prehearing order.
-The order shall set strict deadlines for the submission of requests for subpoenas so as to ensure compliance with the thirty ninety (9030) day limit.
+The order shall set strict deadlines for the submission of requests for subpoenas so as to ensure compliance with the ninety (90) day limit.

-RULE 4042.
+RULE 40.
 Hearing